6 Great Tips to Beat Winter Skin Damage•

 Winter’s harsh winds and icy sleet can be brutal on skin, especially for those with dry skin.
-To avoid winter’s added dryness, cracking and flaking, you can use antioxidants and skin repairing ingredients, which are often depleted over time.
-By following the precautionary steps I suggest below, you can beat the itch of winter and save your beautiful skin.
+To avoid winter’s added dryness, cracking and flaking, you can implement antioxidants and skin repairing ingredients, which are often depleted over time.
+Simply follow the precautionary steps below and you can beat winter's itch and save your skin.

 Remember: Don’t skip the lips.
 Lips require natural oils and sun protection to keep them looking their best.
 Apply a lip balm or lip emollient with an SPF of 25 or higher to your lips daily.
 Be sure to use a lip balm / emollient that is free of fragrance, mint / peppermint, citrus fruits / oils, eucalyptus, and menthol.